 These Mushroom Meatballs are packed with nutrients and plant protein.
 I guess I shouldn't call them meatballs since they don't contain meat…

-But they are a great replacement and way better for you since they are oil-free, gluten-free and full of nutrients.
+But they're a great replacement and way better for you since they're oil-free, gluten-free and full of nutrients.

-They're vegan meatballs made from quinoa and mushrooms.
+These vegan meatballs are made from quinoa and mushrooms.
 Two things that are great for our health.

 For anyone that isn't a fan of mushrooms, you won't even know they are in there!